Guy-92/Windows-10-KVM-in-Fedora-37/Guide.md

 	Kernel modules: i2c_nvidia_gpu
 ```

-1) Create a VM and add all the PCI devices with NVIDIA in it's name.
+2) Create a VM and add all the PCI devices with NVIDIA in it's name.

-2) Copy the XML to a text editor, I used VS Code.
+3) Copy the XML to a text editor, I used VS code.
 This makes it easier to find addresses using ctrl+f.

-12) Replace the first line (domain type) in the XML with the line below
+4) Replace the first line (domain type) in the XML with the line below
 `<domain xmlns:qemu="http://libvirt.org/schemas/domain/qemu/1.0" type="kvm">`.

-13) Remove the "address type" line for all the devices, except for the devices that isn't a part of the GPU.
+5) Remove the "address type" line for all the devices, except for the devices that isn't a part of the GPU.
 Meaning delete all lines that start with `        <address type`, that isn't a part of the GPU.

-14) Replace the address type's "domain", "bus", "slot" and "function", with the source "domain", "bus", "slot" and "function", of all the NVIDIA GPU Devices.
+6) Replace the address type's "domain", "bus", "slot" and "function", with the source "domain", "bus", "slot" and "function", of all the NVIDIA GPU Devices.

 For example, in my XML, I will change this
 ```